ArcelorMittal sees modest pickup after deep 2012 loss

 Steel industry body Eurofer said yesterday it expects European steel demand to fall further this year after a sharp drop in 2012.

-Yet global economic indicators were trending upwards and there were signs of stabilisation in Europe, though euro zone uncertainty remained a key risk, ArcelorMittal said.
+Yet global economic indicators were trending upwards and there were signs of stabilization in Europe, though euro zone uncertainty remained a key risk, ArcelorMittal said.

 The group forecast European consumption would be 1 percent lower this year than last.
 However, the Chinese market would grow by 3 percent from 2 percent in 2012 and Brazilian growth would accelerate to 5 percent from 1 percent.